 Properties can change over time.
 I can be tired in the evening, but maybe next morning I am not.
 Some properties have an inbuilt time dependency.
 For example, a cat is a kitten only through certain stages of its life.
 When it is old enough it ceases to be a kitten, even though it never ceases to be a cat.
 We picture time as consisting of a continuum of time points on a line.
 We write t, t', u for time points, and we write t < t' to say that t is prior to t', and t > t' to say that it is after t'.
 For any two time points t and t', either t = t' (they are the same) or t < t' or t > t'.
 This trichotomy translates into the three basic tenses of English.
-The present is used for something that happens now, the past is used for something that has happened before now, and the future is used for something that will happen later.
+The present is used for something that happened before now, and the future is used for something that will happen later.

-(379) John runs. (present)
+(438) John runs. (present)

-(380) John ran. (past)
+(439) John ran. (past)

-(381) John will run. (future)
+(440) John will run. (future)

 We make reference to time through various ways.
-One is the words /now/ and /yesterday/.
-'Now' refers to the very moment of time where it is uttered; 'yesterday' refers to any time point that is on the day before today.
+One is the words /now/ and /yesterday/. /now/ refers to the very moment of time where it is uttered; textt-tyesterday/ refers to any time point that is on the day before today.
 Today on the other hand is the day of 'now'.
 Other words require some calculation.

-(382) John realized on Monday that he had lost his wallet the day before.
+(441) John realized on Monday that he had lost his wallet the day before.
 We do not know exactly when things happened.
 We know that John's realising he had lost his wallet happened in the past (because we used past tense); and it happened on a Monday.
 His losing the wallet happened just the day before that Monday, so it was on a Sunday.
 Suppose we replaced /the day before/ by /yesterday/:

-(383) John realized on Monday that he had lost his wallet yesterday.
+(442) John realized on Monday that he had lost his wallet yesterday.